PyromancerBoom/Orbital23/README.md

-This is the repository for the ByteDance and Tiktok Orbital 2023.
+This is the repository for the ByteDance and Tiktok Project for 2023 NUS Orbital

-_Note : Testing is still in process as external orbital project deadline is later_

 # Table of Contents